Cy Maor

 I have been playing the piano and composing music for many years, and had the honor of learning from some great musicians including Josef Bardanashvili, Amnon Wolman and Ilya Dimov (composition) and Sara Tal and Michal Tal (piano).

-Below are some compositions and recordings (more to come soon):
+Below are some compositions and recordings:

 • Piano Sonata, third part (performed by Ruth Zori).
 Second prize, Yardena Alotin composition competition (2014), Bar Ilan university.
 First performed by Shira Shaked as part of the 2014 Piano Project of Stony Brook University.